hazelcast/hazelcast/hazelcast-documentation/src/RingBuffer.md

 </ringbuffer>
 ```

 You can also configure a Ringbuffer programmatically.
-The following is programmatic version of the above declarative configuration.
+The following is a programmatic version of the above declarative configuration.

 ```java
 RingbufferConfig rbConfig = new RingbufferConfig("rb")